gaaiatinc/valde-hapi/README.md

 ### config
 This folder contains the json configuration files for various run-time environments.
 The configuration files must be named as follows:
+1. config.json:  A mandatory configuration file with values used in production environment, as described in the valde-hapi Configuration Section above.
+The included values are overridden in development or staging modes by the respective conffiguration files described below.
-1. development.json:  for configuration values to be used when the application is running in development mode.
+2. development.json:  An optional configuration file with values to be used when the application is running in development mode.
-2.
+3.  staging.json:  An optional configuration file with values to be used when the application is running in staging mode.

 ## License